WhatsApp

 Government Blocks Funds For Australian Universities, University of Newcastle Under Stress

-However, the spokesperson ensures absolutely no cuts in student places, in 2018, as the university has already extended approximately 11,000 the study offers to potential students.
+However, the spokesperson ensures absolutely no cuts in student places in 2018, as the university has already extended approximately 11,000 of the study offers to potential students.
 For the upcoming tenure of 24 months, she ensures to admit qualified students to the program by saying, “These fund cuts will have a complex and significant challenge for universities across Australia and UON.
 However, we will continue to lobby seriously for the reversal of these cuts and the impact they will have on students, graduates, and our city and regions.”
 “UON will work to ensure the cuts do not impact our ability to welcome suitably qualified students into their program of choice in 2019”, she adds.
 The University of Newcastle was established in 1965 and since then it has been capable of maintaining its motto “I Look Ahead”.

 Australian Universities